 In the same vein, Investopedia’s John Kelleher argues that bitcoin’s use as a store of value and as a medium of exchange are linked.
 “If bitcoin does not achieve success as a medium of exchange, it will have no practical utility and thus no intrinsic value and won’t be appealing as a store of value,” he writes.

 On the other hand, Jaime Redman of Bitcoin.com writes “money cannot store value and, as innovative as bitcoin is, it will never be immune to market influences.”
 He cites the 19th-century Austrian economist Carl Menger who argued that all money is merely a medium of exchange and has no inherent value of its own.
 But that doesn’t solve the problem of bitcoin’s use.
 If it isn’t good for buying and selling at scale, and its value fluctuates too much to be an investment, what is it good for?

 Bitcoin is the oldest crypto and by far the most prominent.
 It was released in 2009 as open-source software and paved the way for the cryptocurrency boom.
 New currencies can be created by anybody at any time so thousands exist, but only three have a market cap greater than $10 million.

 Ethereum is currently the second leading cryptocurrency, but it’s not a competitor to bitcoin.
-Ethereum is a decentralized software based on blockchain that can be used to run smart contracts, which are essentially applications that can flawlessly execute commands when certain conditions are met.
+Ethereum is a decentralized software based on blockchain that can be used to run smart contracts.
+These are applications that can execute commands when certain conditions are met.